Editorial Guide

 A practical two-week test

-Use one bar for several ordinary wash days unless irritation occurs.
-Keep everything else in your routine as stable as possible: same conditioner, styling products, wash frequency, and drying method.
+Buy one bar and use it for several ordinary wash days unless irritation occurs, keeping your old routine available as a backup.
+Keep everything else as stable as possible: same conditioner, styling products, wash frequency, and drying method.
 If you change too many variables, you will not know whether the bar, conditioner, water hardness, or styling product caused the result.

 Track three signals: